If you are performing a software release, please follow the instructions here

 This script moves the packages into release, clones releases into new version-specific release repos, locks the repos and regenerates them.

-*.txtfiles are also created and it should be verified that they've been moved to /p/vdt/public/html/release-info/ on UW's AFS.
+*.txtfiles are created and it should be verified that they've been moved to /p/vdt/public/html/release-info/ on UW's AFS.

 - For each release version, use the